VPRamon/SR-GAN/README.md

 - The project code in .ipynb format.
 - The project code in .py format.
 - A .ipynb file to create new .mat Dataset files and slice images and downgrade resolution.
-- A .mat file with 1000 of images from DIV2K Dataset (TEST).
+- A .mat file with 1000 of images from DIV2K Dataset (Train).
-- A .mat file with 800 images randomly taken from the web and proccessed to be tested with the model.
+- A .mat file with 800 images randomly taken from the web (Test).
 - A .ckpt of the last pre-trained state of the model.

 ## Sample Test Images